jw2249a/2017-bayes-audit/2017-code/README.md

    since tuples are hashable and so may be used as keys in python dictionaries.

+For a noCVR collection, the format is the same except that the "Ballot ID" field is replaced by a "Tally" field.

-**Example**: A reported vote file table from a scanner in a CVR collection.
+**Example:** A reported vote file table from a scanner in a CVR collection.
 Here each row represents a single vote of a voter in a contest.
 There are three voters (ballot ids ``B-231``, ``B-777``, and ``B888``) and three contests.